-By comparing the results in Tables 2 and 3, we can estimate the impact of the COVID-19 pandemic on the choice of payment method relative to the point reward program.
-First, looking at column (4) of Table 2 as an example, the coefficient on the dummy variable for participating restaurants is 0.137, while the corresponding value in column (4) of Table 3 at 0.162 is considerably larger.
+looking at column (4) of Table 2 as an example, the coefficient on the dummy variable for participating restaurants is 0.137, while the counterpart value in column (4) of Table 3 at 0.162 is considerably larger.
 This indicates that by controlling for the emergency period, we can remove biases from the estimated impact of the point reward program.
 Second, the coefficient estimates for the dummy variable for the period after the program in these tables are 0.141 and 0.140, indicating that they are not subject to biases.
 Third, the coefficient estimate for the interaction term in column (4) of Table 3 is -0.104 and statistically significant.
 This finding indicates that while the pandemic had an impact on both restaurants that participated and restaurants that did not participate in the point reward program, the impact of the pandemic was larger for non-participating restaurants (due to the larger share of cash users).
-Quantitatively, while the impact of the program was 0.162, that of the pandemic was 0.104 + g for non-participating restaurants and g for participating ones, where g is the impact of the COVID-19 surge on credit card usage common across restaurants (g > 0).
+Quantitatively, while the impact of the program was 0.162, that of the pandemic was 0.104 + g for non-participating restaurants and g for participating ones, where g is the impact of the COVID-19 surge on credit card usage common across restaurants and given the anecdotes of avoiding cash during the time, g is supposed to be positive (g > 0).
 If g is very close to zero, the impact of the pandemic was 0.104 for non-participants, which is the most conservative estimate (around two-thirds of the impact of the point reward program).
 On the other hand, if q is somewhat positive, the pandemic may have had a larger impact on consumers' choice of payment method than the point reward program.

 Next, Table 4 reports how the impact of the program depends on the number of people going out.
 In column (1), for example, the average impact of the program is estimated to be 0.389 and the coefficient on the interaction term is estimated to be 0.0067 (both are statistically significant).
-The number of people going out decreased by 50 percent in April 2020, meaning that the impact of the program declined by 0.335 (= $0.0067 \times 50$ ) in this month.
+The number of people going out decreased by 50 percent in April 2020, meaning that the impact of the program declined by $0.335 = 0.0067 \times 50$ in this month.
 The other columns show similar results.
 In sum, during the first surge of COVID-19, the difference between restaurants participating and not participating in the program in terms of customers' use of credit cards decreased.